Accelerated Gradient and Skew-Symmetric Splitting Methods for a Class of Monotone Operator Equations: Introduction

 We shall develop our iterative methods based on discretization of ODE flows.
 Namely we treat $x(t)$ as a continuous function of an artificial time variable $t$ and design ODE systems $x'(t) = \mathcal G(x(t))$ so that the $x^{\star}$ is a stable equilibrium point of the corresponding dynamic system, i.e., $\mathcal G(x^*)=0$ and $\lim_{t\to \infty} x(t) = x^*$.
 Then we apply ODE solvers to obtain various iterative methods.
-By doing this way, we can borrow the stability analysis for dynamic systems and convergence theory of ODE solvers.
-In particular, the dynamic systems and accelerated iterative methods for the convex minimization~\eqref{eq: convex min} is analyzed via a unified Lyapunov-based approach in~\cite{chen2021unified}; see also~\cite{attouch2019convergence} for maximally monotone operators.
-However, there is few investigation on the ODE flows for~\eqref{eq:Ax}, and iterative methods with accelerated linear rates.
+By doing this way, we can borrow the stability analysis of dynamic systems and convergence theory of ODE solvers.

 The most popular choice is the generalized gradient flow: